top of page

 COLLEGE STATION

-The College Station High Speed Connection is shown here entering the existing UP line 4.5 miles south of the College Station terminal.
-Besides the terminal station there are nine additional stops shown within College Station, to insure that anyone traveling to points near or on the Dallas-Houston rail axis would be able to get there fastest by taking the train.
+The College Station High Speed Connection is shown here entering the existing UP right-of-way 4.5 miles south of the College Station terminal.
+Besides the terminal station there are nine additional stops shown within College Station, to ensure that anyone traveling to points on or near the Dallas-Houston axis will be able to get there fastest by taking the train.

 LONGEST STRETCH OF SEPARATE HIGH SPEED ALIGNMENT, 60 MILES